Bombay HC dismisses petitions challenging felling of trees in Aarey for metro car shed

 The Tree Authority had approved MMRCL's proposal to cut 2,185 trees and uproot and replant elsewhere another 461 trees.

-Green activists are opposed to felling of trees in Aarey Colony, which, together with Sanjay Gandhi National Park, is known as the green lung of the metropolis.
+Green activists are opposed to the felling of trees in Aarey Colony, which, together with Sanjay Gandhi National Park, is known as the green lung of the metropolis.
 MMRCL and the BMC have argued that metro is in larger public interest.

 Why Aaray forest is important?

-It is a well known fact that green cover in cities can help tackle rising air pollution.
+It is a well-known fact that green cover in cities can help tackle rising air pollution.
 The Nature Conservancy's study reports how urban trees can remove up to a quarter of PM pollution within a few meters, and can even function as a barrier for local residents, filtering bad air.

 A study published in The Nature Conservancy says urban trees can remove as much as a quarter of the particulate matter pollution within a few meters, and when planted in the right places, can offer a very effective barrier, filtering bad air and protecting local residents.